DFY-NCSU/ABeautifulRepo/README.md

 ## Project Overview

-This repository contains the implementation of algorithms and solutions required for Homework 2.
-The tasks focus on (provide a brief overview of what the homework is about).
-The repo is collaboratively maintained by three contributors.
+This repository contains the implementation of solutions required for Homework 2.

 ## Directory Structure